 The extrachromosomal inheritance also is known as cytoplasmic inheritance or non-mendelian inheritance was first reported by Boris Ephrussi in yeast during 1949.
 As we said, organelles like chloroplast or mitochondria have their own genome.
 However, scientists still don’t understand how these organelles have created their own genome.

 Similarly, the chloroplast in green plants comes from the free-living algae, established a symbiotic relationship with eukaryotic plant cells and settled into the cytoplast of green plants.
 If you wish to learn on the present topic, we have given a link above in the article.

-Both types of sub-genome have well-developed DNA machinery which is equipped with all the component required for central dogma.
-Additionally, chloroplast has antibiotic resistance genes indicate that it was derived from bacteria, previously.
+Both types of sub-genome have well-developed DNA machinery.
+They can do their own replication, transcription and translation.
+In addition, the chloroplast has an antibiotic resistance gene which indicates that it has evolved from bacteria, previously.

 “The DNA present in the cytoplasm and not on chromosomes which follows the non-Mendelian pattern of inheritance is known as extrachromosomal inheritance.”